git-andrewjlim/fend-nanodegree-feed-reader-testing/README.md

 - feed urls are valid urls: Tests whether the allFeeds object urls are valid URLs

 ## Acknowledgments
-The original HTML,CSS and JavaScript templates were provided as a basis and one test suite and spec was written as an example.
+The original HTML,CSS and JavaScript templates were provided as a basis which included one test suite and one spec (written for demonstration purposes).

 For one of the tests, I test against a valid regular expression statement, the regular expression was taken from: https://www.regextester.com/93652